EricFreeman/angular-ab-test/README.md

 #Angular A/B Test

-Simple A/B testing directives because [Optimizely](https://www.optimizely.com/) is pretty rough at working with AngularJS projects.
+Simple A/B testing directive because [Optimizely](https://www.optimizely.com/) is pretty rough at working with AngularJS projects.

 Add an `<experiment>` tag like so: